balboacodes/arrayable/README.md

 ## Documentation

-Documentation for the methods and helpers can be found on Laravel's [Helpers documentation](https://laravel.com/docs/12.x/helpers) page.
+Documentation for the methods and helpers can be found on Laravel's [Arrays documentation](https://laravel.com/docs/12.x/helpers#arrays-and-objects-method-list) page.
 Just translate PHP's syntax to JS like shown above.

 ## Related

-If you like this package and are looking for string helpers, check out the [Stringable](https://github.com/balboacodes/stringable) package.
+If you like this package, be sure to check out our [other packages](https://www.npmjs.com/~balboacodes).